One (2017 film)

 One is a 2017 Indian Bengali language action thriller film directed by Birsa Dasgupta under the banner of Shree Venkatesh Films.
 The film stars Yash Dasgupta, Nusrat Jahan in the lead roles and Prosenjit Chatterjee in the antagonist role.
 It is a remake of Tamil film Thani Oruvan (2015).
 The movie was released on 14 April 2017 all over the theatres in India.
-The movie was not successful at the box office.

 Plot

-Ronojoy and his friends are trainee policemen who are also self-appointed vigilantes at night.
+Ranajay and his friends are trainee policemen who are also self-appointed vigilantes at night.
 Aditya Sen, an exceptionally cunning and prodigious scientist, owns and runs a pharmaceutical empire.
-The national mafia and contract killer works on Aditya's word.
-Ronojoy, with his sharp thinking and instinct, is suspicious of Aditya, for a number of seemingly unconnected criminal events, for which he secretly carries out an unofficial investigation.
-Trouble mounts when Aditya becomes suspicious of his intentions, and murders Ronojoy's friend Abhijeet, an honest policeman.
-Later Ronojoy finds that Aditya is able to detect all his plan by satellite communication, and he misdirected Ronojoy to kill Vicky.
-Ronojoy later collected all the pieces of evidence against Aditya and completely shattered him.
-At last, it is shown that Aditya died because of a gunshot from his girlfriend, and handing over all the secret information against the ministers which would be helpful as evidence / proofs in future.
+The national mafia and contract killer work on Aditya's word.
+Ranajay, with his sharp thinking and instincts, is suspicious of Aditya over several seemingly unconnected criminal events and secretly carries out an unofficial investigation.
+Trouble mounts when Aditya becomes suspicious of his intentions and murders Ronojoy's friend Abhijeet, an honest policeman.
+Later, Ranajay learns that Aditya can detect all his plans via satellite communications, and he misdirects Aditya into killing Vicky.
+Ranajay later collected all the pieces of evidence against Aditya and completely shattered him.
+At last, it is shown that Aditya died because of a gunshot from his girlfriend, and he handed over all the secret information against the ministers, which would be helpful as evidence/proofs in the future.